-- 1. it blends well within the character of its neighbours and is only visible from a limited area within the parish; - 2. it minimises the impact of the proposal on the wider character of the AONB landscape and - 3. it will not cause or exacerbate any traffic problems.
+- 1. it blends well within the character of its neighbours and is only visible from a limited area within the parish; - 2. it minimises the impact of the proposal on the wider character of the AONB landscape and - 3. it will not cause or exacerbate any traffic problems and will promote sustainable transport...